HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/configuration_changes_using_overrides.md

 ## Configuring LDAP settings for virtual portal realm support

 The following is a sample snippet that shows how to configure the DX Compose server to use multiple OpenLDAP servers with their own realms.
-These realms are then used  to specify access to the set of users that belong to the realm when creating a virtual portal.
-The realm value chosen in the Virtual Portal administration portlet also restricts the list of possible groups for the initial admin groups.
-Replace the values for `baseDN`, `bindDN`, `bindPassword`, `host`, and `port` with the proper values.
+These realms define user access when you create a virtual portal.
+The realm value selected in the Virtual Portal administration portlet restricts the available groups for initial administration.
+Replace `baseDN`, `bindDN`, `bindPassword`, `host`, and `port` with your environment values.

 ```xml
 configOverrideFiles: